Marcello-Sega/pytim/docs/source/quick.rst

-For larger molecules like in the case of lipids, instead, it is more informative to look at the location of different atoms along the surface normal, therefore the :py:obj:`molecular=False` option is advisable, otherwise, as in the case of a small micelle, all atoms in the lipids would be tagged as interfacial.
+For larger molecules like in the case of lipids, instead, it is more informative to look at the location of different atoms along the surface normal, therefore the :py:obj:`molecular=False` option is advisable.
+Otherwise, as in the case of a small micelle, all atoms in the lipids would be tagged as interfacial.

 .. code-block:: python